 --ssh-key-value PATH-TO-PUBLIC-KEY

-10. If you plan to install more than one tile in this Tanzu Operations Manager installation, do the following to increase the size of the Tanzu Operations Manager VM disk.
+10. If you plan to install more than one tile in this Tanzu Operations Manager installation, you can increase the size of the Tanzu Operations Manager VM disk.
 You can repeat this process and increase the disk again at a later time if necessary.

 1. Run the following command to stop the VM and detach the disk: